zachartmann/Tutorial10_Group-1/Report.md

 * The Call Management Centre currently provides a suboptimal user experience, due to wait times and poor customer-RM matching, leading to user disatisfaction

 ## **Objectives**
 This project is designed to help the major travel company develop an information system to improve the functionality of their in-house Call Management Centre.
-This is done by adjusting the call flow rate to match customers to a suitable Relationship manager, based on their skillset, product knowledge and profile.The aim is to improve the customer experience and satisfaction.
-Ultimately the goal is to increase the sales of holiday packages adding to the profitability and provide better assistance to Relationship managers performing sales.
+This is done by adjusting the call flow rate to match customers to a suitable Relationship manager, based on their skillset, product knowledge and profile.
+The aim is to improve the customer experience and satisfaction.
+Ultimately the objective is to increase the sales of holiday packages adding to the profitability and provide better assistance to Relationship managers performing sales.

 * Develop an information to improve operation of the Call Management Centre
 * Adjust call flow-rate to Relationship Managers